stormytuna/TheMessageFromRelaySpace/README.md

 > [!IMPORTANT]
 > LINUX ONLY: Right click TMfDS -> Properties.
 Under the General tab, set the Launch Options to `WINEDLLOVERRIDES="winhttp=n,b" %command%`
+>
+> If you **don't** see a `winhttp.dll` file like the above screenshot has, then you have likely downloaded BepInEx for Linux.
+Please delete what you have extracted into the game's folder and install the correct version

 Install the mod:
 1. Run the game once to setup BepInEx.
 After you close the game, you should see BepInEx has created a folder, `%GAMEROOT%/BepInEx/plugins`